Skip to main content Skip to footer

 Manual tasks are eating your selling time

-Sales reps spend over half their week on work that does not generate revenue.
-Data entry, scheduling, and follow-ups consume about twenty-four hours per week per rep.
+Sales reps spend a large share of their week on work that does not generate revenue.
+Data entry, scheduling, and follow-ups pull hours away from selling every week.

-For a fifty-person team, that is approximately three million dollars in salary for work that adds no revenue.
+Across a large team, that adds up to significant salary spend on work that adds no revenue.
 AI automation recovers those hours, enabling reps to spend time building relationships and closing deals.

 Bad forecasts cost more than just revenue